David Simkins Understands the Power of Tech-Driven Real Estate

 Compared to full remodels, home refreshes often have:

 - Lower project costs

 - Shorter work timelines

 All in all, a refresh really is a no-brainer.

 A refresh can include various types of projects.
 These smaller updates do not require pulling permits or changing the layout of the room, but they can still have a big impact.
 The proof is in the pudding.
 Check out these past Curbio projects, and the updates we made to give the existing kitchen a boost.

 Paint is All You Need

 The magic of a fresh coat of paint should not be underestimated.
 Not only should the walls of the home be repainted, but also the kitchen cabinets can be too.
 This quick fix can eliminate the high project costs that come with replacing cabinetry while still helping the kitchen look like new.
-We even have a list of buyer-approved paint colors to get the listing off the market sooner.

 Hello, Stainless Steel